 Spark expects still greater things from A Tribute To.

-"A bunch of unknown bands performing covers of other unknown or barely known bands' covers of well-known songs - how can it fail?
+"A bunch of unknown bands performing covers of other unknown bands' covers of well-known songs - how can it fail?
 Frankly, I think we've got a number one album on our hands."

 This post is part of an occasional series in which old material is dredged up and reposted for the benefit of the three people who have joined the Sterne readership since late 2006.
 It originally appeared on April 27, 2005.